Deepdwn/docs/content/changelog/version-0-41-0/index.md

 Some changes have been made to application preferences:

-  * Some radio buttons replaced with native dropdowns
+  * Some radio buttons replaced with dropdowns
-  * Most non-native dropdowns have been replaced with native dropdowns where possible (except the spellcheck language dropdown)
+  * For accessibility reasons, some dropdowns have been replaced with their more native implementations (and may be less stylish for it)
   * Replaced color preset dropdown with circular color swatches

 ## Other stuff